gtalarico/gtalarico.com/content/stuff/from-python-to-vue.md

 draft = false
 +++

-#### Description
+2018-04-23

-What happens when a python developer decides to build web applications?
+_What happens when a python developer decides to build web applications?
 Well... first he chooses Vue over all other JS frameworks; the rest is history.
-This talk will highlight the lessons learned in the journey of a python-head into the crazy world of Javascript.
+This talk will highlight the lessons learned in the journey of a python-head into the crazy world of Javascript._
-We will also demonstrate and discuss the patterns developed to help these two technologies coexist.
+_We will also demonstrate and discuss the patterns developed to help these two technologies coexist._

-2018-04-23

 #### Links